 Why a pre-university preparation course?

-One really good way to make sure you feel academically ready for the beginning of university is by taking on a pre-university preparation course.
+One really good way to make sure you feel academically and socially ready for the beginning of university is by taking on a pre-university preparation course.

 On top of this, these courses often offer excellent extracurricular opportunities, the chance to meet motivated students from around the world to learn alongside, and – not to be underestimated – a truly fun way to spend a few weeks of your summer.